Sanako is a Finnish Educational Tech company helping schools and language teachers to improve language teaching efficiency and results.

 Modern language labs in general offer the following

-- Text, images, audio and video can easily be integrated to teaching and learning languages; language teachers can alter materials to fit their requirements
+- Text, images, audio and video can easily be integrated to teaching and learning languages; language teachers can alter materials to fit their requirements and curriculum;

-- Teachers can intervene and control the learners’ computers via the teacher’s console, track of learners’ work, etc.
+- Teachers can intervene and control the learners’ computers via the teacher’s console, track of learners’ work, etc.;

-- Self-access for independent learning which includes access to resources outside class
+- Self-access for independent learning which includes access to resources outside class.

 The purpose of a language lab is to involve students to actively participate in language learning exercises and get more practice than otherwise possible in a traditional classroom environment.
 Main benefit of a language lab is that it increases the time each student can spent actively speaking and practicing during the class.